nychealth/coronavirus-data/README.md

 In order to support an update to the [Health Department’s COVID-19 Data webpage](https://www1.nyc.gov/site/doh/covid/covid-19-data.page) on November 9, 2020, changes were made to this repository, including revisions to some key files, filenames, and locations.
 These changes include:
 * Adding daily 7-day cumulative percent positivity by modified ZIP code tabulation areas
 * Adding test rate and percent positivity by age
-* Adding test result lag time
+* Adding testing turnaround time
 * Using more granular categories for the display of data by age
 * Revising the output and presentation of data by borough
 * Reclassifying files as Latest, Trends, or Totals